etal/cnvkit/doc/importexport.rst

     # Show only CNV regions
     cnvkit.py export bed *.call.cns -o all-samples.cnv-map.bed

+By default only regions with copy number different from the given ploidy (default 2) are output.
+(Notice what this means for allosomes.)
-Copy-number-neutral regions are not shown in the output by default, but can be included with the ``--show-neutral`` option.
+To output all segments, use the ``--show-neutral`` option.

 cdt, jtv
 ````````